D00mSlayer/Vision/replit.md

 ## System Architecture

 **Frontend Architecture**
-- AngularJS (1.8.2) single-page application with modular controller architecture
+- AngularJS (1.8.2) single-page application with a main controller pattern
-- Separate JavaScript controllers: MainController (navigation), EnvironmentsController, BookmarksController
-- Modular HTML templates: main index.html includes dedicated environment and bookmark templates
 - Bootstrap 5.3.0 for responsive UI components and styling
 - Font Awesome 6.4.0 for iconography
 - Real-time health status updates with visual indicators